 Just doing my job: the helpful hyphen

-You’ll have seen Grammar Man here at Full Proof.
+You may seen Grammar Man in our student proofreading video.
 Grammar Man is our linguistic superhero, saving the world from grammatical blunders.
 Well, we’d also like to introduce you to Mr Helpful – the hyphen.

 He and the rest of his punctuation teammates (comma, full stop, colon, semicolon, apostrophe, quotation mark, bracket, dash, ellipsis, slash, exclamation mark and question mark) make up the essential toolkit for punctuating written text – like a tool belt you can carry around your waist from which you can select the right tool for the right job.
 Here at Full Proof, we ensure that our proofreading service results in your text having the correct and appropriate punctuation.